techtonik/leanbook/manuscript/07wheel-anatomy.md

 RECORD and a single line WHEEL file is a valid **wheel** file that can be successfully installed and uninstalled with **pip**.

+Strange that package requires both METADATA and WHEEL to describe it.
+One of those files should perish, as for me.
+Looks like METADATA is not extensive enough to include extra fields.
+From the other side all its info could be present in a WHEEL file.
+Anyway..
+Let's see if that wheel will be accepted by PyPI.

+### Uploading wheel to PyPI

+First, PyPI can't just take .whl, parse it and merge metadata from there.
+That's a pity.
+So you will need to create package `something` manually by submitting the form with required fields online.
+After that you can upload that crippled wheel without any problem.

+### Adding contents

+Handling empty wheels is so much fun, but let's make it better.
+Just add some files into .whl and they will get magically unpacked into Python's `site-packages`	directory on installing.
+That's it.

+Clearly the best packaging format.

+### Platform specific code

+Sometimes you need to ship compiled C extensions.
+These come as DLLs in Windows or SO files in Linux.
+Both can be 32 or 64 bits.
+For that, wheels require to specify target platform in filename.

+    somethings-1.0.1-py2-none-win32.whl
+          ^^^^                          - name
+                ^^^^                    - version
+                     ^^^                - Python version (can be py2.py3)
+                         ^^^^           - mystic ABI
+                               ^^^^     - platform

+The ABI is relevant to C extension writers.
+Platform can be `win32`, `linux_i386` and `linux_x86_64`.

+So compile your stuff, create yourstuff-version.dist-info/ directory with three files, and add stuff to the root of the archive.
+Name it appropriately for your platform / Python version and you're all set.
+No need for complicated `setup.py` dances.